one of the best, and in many opinions, the most rewarding hand-to-hand 3D fighting

 parry... which is something Tekken 5's AI left out completely (as if combos and

 low parries didn't exist in the game).
 The AI still isn't perfect,

 which means the ghosts you and your friends create will also suffer from

 "getting up too fast" and "doing predictable wake-up kicks" in addition to other

-case, the ghost system is entertaining and not only innovative for handheld
+case, the ghost system is still entertaining and not only an innovative aspect for handheld

-fighting games, but console fighters as well.
-And if all that isn't not enough for you, you can always play a round or two of Tekken
+fighting games, but for console fighting games in general.
+And if all that isn't not enough for you, you can always play a round or two of Tekken Bowl on the go!

 July 25th, 2006